Regulatory Framework

 • The Most Favoured Nation treatment;

-• Protection against nationalization or expropriation (allowed for a public purpose only in a non-arbitrary and non-discriminatory basis) and the obligation to provide prompt (without undue delay and including interests) adequate (typically the market value before the expropriation decision was made public) and effective compensation (realizable and freely transferable);
+• Protection against nationalization or expropriation (allowed for a public purpose only on a non-arbitrary and non-discriminatory basis) and the obligation to provide prompt (without undue delay and including interests), adequate (typically the market value before the expropriation decision was made public) and effective compensation (realizable and freely transferable);

 • The right to repatriate returns and assets; and